fommil/fpmortals/manuscript/wip.md

 A> two type parameters: the first also takes a type parameter, written `_[_]`, and A> the second does not take any type parameters, written `_`.

-`.liftM` provides us the way to create a monad transformer if we have an `F[A]`.
+`.liftM` lets us create a monad transformer if we have an `F[A]`.
 For example, we can create an `OptionT[IO, String]` by calling `.liftM[OptionT]` on an `IO[String]`.

 Generally, there are three ways to create a monad transformer:

 -   from the underlying, using the transformer's constructor
--   from a single value `A`, using `.point` from the `Monad` syntax
+-   from a single value `A`, using `.pure` from the `Monad` syntax
 -   from an `F[A]`, using `.liftM` from the `MonadTrans` syntax

-But due to the way that type inference works in Scala, this often means that a complex type parameter must be explicitly written, often with kind projector syntax.
-As a result, many monad transformers provide convenient constructors on their companion that do not require as many type parameters.
+Due to the way that type inference works in Scala, this often means that a complex type parameter must be explicitly written.
+As a workaround, transformers provide convenient constructors on their companion that are easier to use.

 ### `MaybeT`